Files / United States

 Document Introduction

-The author of this book, Dan Bongino, is a former U.S. Secret Service agent who served under the Clinton, Bush, and Obama administrations before transitioning into political campaigning.
-His unique experience allows him to examine the deep-seated issues within the American security apparatus and political machinery from an insider's perspective.
-Using real events as entry points, the work focuses on the operational security flaws within the Secret Service, the inertia and inefficiency of the government's bureaucratic system, and the distorting influence of political power on public service.
+The author of this book, Dan Bongino, is a former United States Secret Service agent who served under the Clinton, George W. Bush, and Obama administrations.
+He later transitioned into political campaigning.
+His unique experiences allow him to examine the deep-seated issues within the American security apparatus and political machinery from an insider's perspective.
+Using real events as entry points, the work focuses on the operational flaws in Secret Service security, the inertia and inefficiency of the government bureaucratic system, and the distorting influence of political power on public service.

 The book unfolds through a combination of narrative and analysis.
-It not only recreates the details of landmark security incidents such as the White House fence breach and drone crashes but also delves into the institutional root causes behind these events—issues like rigid internal management within the Secret Service, the risk-averse inertia of bureaucracies, and failures in inter-agency coordination.
-Simultaneously, drawing from his own experiences in presidential protection details, overseas security operations, and political campaigns, the author reveals how political power permeates security decision-making, policy implementation, and even public opinion, exposing the accountability deficits and value distortions masked by an "ends justify the means" culture.
+It not only reconstructs the details of landmark security incidents such as the White House fence intrusion and drone crash but also delves into the institutional root causes behind these events—issues like rigid internal management within the Secret Service, the risk-averse nature of bureaucracies, and failures in inter-agency coordination.
+Simultaneously, drawing from his personal experiences in presidential protection details, overseas security operations, and political campaigns, the author reveals how political power permeates security decision-making, policy implementation, and even public discourse, exposing a culture of accountability evasion and value distortion masked by a results-oriented mindset.

-In its analytical framework, the book uses the Secret Service's operational model as a lens.
-On one hand, it affirms the professionalism and collaborative culture of its frontline agents; on the other, it criticizes the entrenched power and lack of innovation in upper management.
-By contrasting the incentive structures of the private and public sectors, the author identifies the core problem of government inefficiency as a misalignment of accountability and incentives.
-This analysis is further illustrated through cases like the IRS targeting scandal and the response to the Benghazi terrorist attack, exploring the failure and potential repair paths for power oversight mechanisms.
+In terms of its analytical framework, the book uses the Secret Service's operational model as a lens.
+On one hand, it affirms the professionalism and collaborative culture of its frontline agents.
+On the other hand, it criticizes the entrenched power structures and lack of innovation in upper management.
+By contrasting incentive mechanisms in the private and public sectors, the author identifies the core problem of government inefficiency as a misalignment of accountability and incentives.
+He further explores the failure and potential repair of oversight mechanisms through cases like the IRS targeting scandal and the response to the Benghazi terrorist attack.

-The core value of the work lies in providing first-hand "insider" observations and analysis.
-It encompasses practical reflections on professional fields like security protection and crisis management, as well as in-depth discussions on macro-level issues such as American democracy, bipartisan politics, and the role of the media.
-It offers a unique perspective for understanding the real-world challenges and potential for reform within U.S. government operations, holding significant reference value for professional audiences including defense researchers, policy analysts, and geopolitics enthusiasts.
+The core value of this work lies in providing first-hand observation and analysis from an insider.
+It contains practical reflections on professional fields such as security protection and crisis management, while also engaging in in-depth discussion of broader topics like the American democratic system, bipartisan politics, and the role of media.
+It offers a unique perspective for understanding the real-world challenges and potential for reform in U.S. government operations, holding significant reference value for professional audiences such as defense researchers, policy analysts, and geopolitics enthusiasts.